helidon-io/helidon/docs/se/config/advanced-configuration.md

 ## Config Keys with . in name

-As described in the [hierarchical features section][hierarchical-features-section] each config node (except the root) has a non-null key.
+As described in the [hierarchical features section][hierarchical-fea] each config node (except the root) has a non-null key.

 > [!IMPORTANT]
 > To emphasize, the dot character (“.”) has special meaning as a name separator in keys.
 To include a dot as a character in a key escape it as “~1”.